dell/csm-docs/content/docs/replication/replication-actions.md

 means that all associated replication pairs must have been deleted/removed.

-This command will delete the empty replication group from the cluster and the associated replication consistency group from the PowerFlex array.
+This command will delete the empty replication group from the cluster and the associated replication group from the backend array.

 ```shell
   kubectl delete rg <rg-id>